-Feeding America food banks do much more than distribute food.
+Feeding America food banks do much more than distributing food.

 Food banks in the Feeding America network anticipate and adjust to the needs of the communities they serve.
-Distributing food to children, seniors and families in need is their first priority, but Feeding America member food banks also offer:
+Distributing food to children, seniors, and families is their first priority, but Feeding America member food banks also offer:

 - Community-specific programs that respond to the changing needs of the people they serve

 - Programs that help families manage the relationship between food and wellness